Eschatologue/CM_wiki/docs/equipment/tools/other-tools.md

 Your ability to put on a good show is improved when you incorporate an instrument into your act.

 **Compose a Tune**
-As part of a long rest, you can compose a new tune and lyrics for your instrument.
+As part of a Long Rest, you can compose a new tune and lyrics for your instrument.
 You might use this ability to impress a noble or spread scandalous rumors with a catchy tune.

 | activity | DC |
 | --- | :-: |